My mind and body are in perfect balance. I am a

-My name is Ina Lasmane and I am a therapist in private practice.
+My name is Ina Lasmane.
 I specialize in treating depression, anxiety, trauma/PTSD, grief & loss, phobias, family of origin issues, relationship difficulties, and career/employment concerns.
 I offer therapeutic approaches that are research-informed and are proven to have good therapeutic outcomes.

 My approach to therapy is solution-focused and action-oriented.
-I incorporate traditional as well as nontraditional approaches such as EMDR (Eye Movement Desensitization and Reprocessing), A.R.T.
-(Accelerated Resolution Therapy), CBT (Cognitive Behavioral Therapy), Art Therapy, TFT (Thought Field Therapy), Mindfulness, and other new and cutting edge approaches.
+I incorporate traditional as well as nontraditional approaches such as EMDR Therapy, Accelerated Resolution Therapy, Cognitive Behavioral Therapy, Art Therapy, Thought Field Therapy, Mindfulness, and other new and cutting edge approaches.
 I am interested in how negative experiences and trauma impact the brain and the methods to heal the brain via emotional, cognitive, and sensory reprocessing and resourcing.